 We were lucky when we crossed the Nullarbor; the wind was pretty low, so we didn’t have any problems crossing trucks.
 But in high wind, they can create a ‘wind tunnel’ which will feel like your car is being pulled into them.
 It won’t actually hit it, and there’s not much you can do other than hold your nerve, but it’s important to be vigilant.

 Road trains are interesting.
-They can be up to 2 kilometres long and go at speeds of up to 130 kmph.
+They can be over 50 meters long and go at speeds of up to 130 kmph.
 If you see one coming towards you, (and you will see it in good time thanks to the good old flatness and straightness of the plain) it’s best to pull onto the side and wait for it to pass.
 We didn’t actually see any super long road trains when we were driving across the Nullarbor, but I’ve heard lots of accounts of them.

 Know your fuel stops!